 After we made it to the hotel, I heard from various sources the same sentence over and again, in different languages by different people at different times, but the same sentiment expressed repeatedly.That night when my driver dropped me to the airport I overheard him telling my four-year-old daughter not to be afraid of the Tiger who is ‘’jungle ka raja hai”.

 And then it dawned on me that the tiger is not the predator roaming in the jungle, he is the one hiding in the heart that we need to set free.

-Note: This was published in 2010 and it was the most popular story i have written with close to 300,000 readers and hundreds of wonderful experiences they shared.
-But unfortunately i am not able to reproduce those thoughts since Medium doesn’t allow me to migrate the comments from our blog.
+Note: This blog was published in 2010, and it was the most popular story I have written with close to 300,000 readers and hundreds of incredible experiences they shared.
+But unfortunately, I am not able to reproduce those thoughts since Medium doesn’t allow me to migrate the comments from our blog.
 I am thankful to all the people who shared their heartfelt comments.